Doctoral Program in Political Development

 The PhD in PD builds on Tulane’s outstanding resources and tradition of scholarship on Latin America, embodied in the Stone Center for Latin American Studies and the Center for Inter-American Policy and Research.
 The Murphy Institute's seminars with an emphasis on political economy, rights and policy will enrich our student's experience and vice versa.
 Students interested in urban politics can draw on the recently established interdisciplinary PhD program in City, Culture and Community (CCC) with its focus upon “interdisciplinary research aimed at understanding the causes and consequences of urban social problems, relationships between global processes and local change, and the challenges of sustainable development” as well as its concern with urban policy and the post-Katrina recovery of New Orleans.
 Students interested in global community health and global environmental health may work with faculty from the Institute for Global Health.
 Those interested in international development may work with Tulane’s Payson Institute.
 The PhD in PD's concern with political institutions for rule of law and institutional organization offer opportunities for interaction with the Law School and the Business School.

-For further questions and application information, please consult FAQ.
-If you do not find answers to your concerns there, please contact Professor Eduardo Silva, Graduate Studies Director. firstname.lastname@example.org
+For further questions and application information, please contact Professor Eduardo Silva, Graduate Studies Director. email@example.com

 Courses (24 credit hours)